Brennall/HFH-SRD/Chapter07.md

 Find the merchandise's base price on the Common or Precious Merchandise Table.

 Roll 4d4.
 Add the demand modifier, if any, for this type of merchandise in this market.
 Add 1 if the market is a Class I or Class II.
 Subtract 1 if the market is Class V or VI.
-Modify by 1 in the adventurer’s favor if he has a monopoly in that type of merchandise.
+Modify by 1 in the adventurer's favor if he has a monopoly in that type of merchandise.
 The Judge may apply any special modifiers (from war, calamity, etc.) he deems appropriate.

 Multiply the result by 10 and apply it as a percentage of the base price.
 This is the market price for the merchandise.

 EXAMPLE: Having lined up some interested merchants, Farlaghn sells his dyes and pigments.
 The base price for dyes and pigments is 250gp.
 Rolling 4d4, Farlaghn scores a 9.
 The city is a major consumer of dyes and pigments, so the demand modifier is +2, increasing the result to 11.
 Dyes and pigments in the city have a market price of (11x10) 110% of the base price, or 275gp per load.
-Farlaghn’s 20 loads of dyes and pigments are worth 5,500gp.
+Farlaghn's 20 loads of dyes and pigments are worth 5,500gp.

 The market price is calculated once when merchandise is bought, and again when it is sold in a different market.
 If the adventurers wait in the same market hoping for the price to change, there will be a 10% cumulative chance of a price change (re-roll) for each type of merchandise each month.